The Rise of the Total Portfolio Approach

 Other investment models move away from asset class distinctions towards factor-based allocations.
 Factor-based investing, grounded in modern portfolio theory, gained prominence from Fama and French’s 1993 three-factor model explaining equity returns in terms of market, value, and size effects.[9]
 Factor funds have since enabled investors to target specific risk factors ranging from momentum to quality.
 The factor allocation model helps investors focus on diversifying across the drivers of risk and on mitigating hidden concentrated exposures that can be obscured by an asset class-only lens.

 Where does TPA fall within this landscape of allocation approaches?
 It seems that TPA at its core reflects a factor-allocation mindset, but one that manifests differently across institutions depending on their unique circumstances of scale, operations, and stakeholders.
-TPA bridges the practical familiarity of SAA with the deeper risk awareness of factor-based investing (see Figure 2[TS3.1]).
+TPA bridges the practical familiarity of SAA with the deeper risk awareness of factor-based investing (see Figure 2).
 This hybrid nature is precisely what makes TPA both powerful and difficult to define.

 The qualitative aspects of TPA

 What distinguishes TPA from traditional investment models is less a specific set of tools and more a shift in orientation.
 Under SAA, investment decisions are often made within asset class silos: a fixed income team manages bonds, a private equity (PE) team manages PE allocations, and so forth.
 TPA, by contrast, asks decision-makers to evaluate every investment in the context of the whole portfolio: how does this position interact with existing exposures?
-Does it add genuine diversification, or simply a new label for existing risk?
+Does it add diversification, or simply a new label for existing risk?[10]

 Practitioners frequently highlight several characteristics that distinguish TPA in practice.
 First, TPA is dynamic.
 Where SAA tends towards periodic rebalancing to fixed targets, TPA emphasizes responsiveness to changing market conditions, factor valuations, and portfolio risk levels.
 Opportunities are evaluated against a portfolio-wide view rather than a bucket-specific mandate.
-Empirical data bears this out: a 2025 PGIM study of 19 large global investors found that TPA adopters varied their allocations at roughly twice the rate of SAA peers—an average annual allocation change [AB4.1]of 6% versus 3%—with the difference driven by governance model rather than fund size (Figure 3).
+Empirical data bear this out: a 2025 PGIM study of 19 large global investors found that TPA adopters varied their allocations at roughly twice the rate of SAA peers—an average annual allocation change of 6% versus 3%—with the difference driven by governance model rather than fund size (Figure 3).

 TPA in action